 This site is part of various affiliate programs.
 Links may give us a small compensation for any purchases you make, at no additional cost to you.
 Please read the disclaimer policy for full details.

-Samsung TV Blue Screen of Death?
+How to Fix the Samsung TV Blue Screen

 The blue screen can vary from a full blue that completely blocks out your picture to a blue tint where you can still see what’s going on on-screen.
 I’ll cover fixes applicable to both in this guide.